igorshubovych/markdownlint-cli/README.md

     -r, --rules  [file|directory|glob|package]  custom rule files
 ```

+### Globbing

+`markdownlint-cli` supports advanced globbing patterns like `**/*.md` ([more information][globprimer]).
+With shells like Bash, it may be necessary to quote globs so they are not interpreted by the shell.
+For example, `--ignore *.md` would be expanded by Bash to `--ignore a.md b.md ...` before invoking `markdownlint-cli`, causing it to ignore only the first file because `--ignore` takes a single parameter (though it can be used multiple times).
+Quoting the glob like `--ignore '*.md'` passes it through unexpanded and ignores the set of files.

+#### Examples

+To lint all Markdown files in a Node.js project (excluding dependencies), the following commands might be used:

+Windows CMD: `markdownlint **/*.md --ignore node_modules`

+Linux Bash: `markdownlint '**/*.md' --ignore node_modules`

 ### Fixing errors

 When the `--fix` option is specified, `markdownlint-cli` tries to apply all fixes reported by the active rules and reports any errors that remain.
 Because this option makes changes to the input files, it is good to make a backup first or work with files under source control so any unwanted changes can be undone.